mattdean1/contentful-text-search/README.md

 Use the Contentful Sync API to keep a local copy of our content in Redis - because we need all/most of our content for indexing, Redis should be faster than the Content Delivery API.

-## 2. Transform - Transform Contentful data ready for indexing.
+## 2. Transform - Transform Contentful data ready for indexing

 Here we remap Contentful fields (e.g. dereferencing, de-localising, and stripping out extraneous info), and reformat some data, for example converting markdown to plain text.